foxycom/rusty-unit/README.md

 # How To
 ## Prerequisites
 To use RustyUnit, you need PostgreSQL and Redis being installed on your machine.
 RustyUnit assumes default Redis configuration (port 6379 on localhost).
 The PostgreSQL properties can be set in `rusty-unit/src/main/resources/config.properties`.
 RustyUnit creates and initializes on itself the tables that it needs.
 In the properties file, you can also set other parameters before building.
-Java 17 needed.
+Java 17+ and Gradle needed.

 ## Build RustyUnit
 First of all, you need to build RustyUnit's binaries.
 Run in root: